 Easy to Store

-This has a sleek mustard yellow design and features three wheels to support your toddler.
-There are two at the front to help with balance, with another wheel at the back.
+This has a sleek mustard yellow design, although you can choose from several other colors if you prefer a different style.
+It features three wheels to support your toddler.
+There are two at the front to help with balance and a single wheel at the back.

-The nonslip handlebars are easy to grip and there’s an easy-to-access rear brake for added safety.
-It’s got a wide base and the scooter is low to the ground, making balance easier and allowing better control.
+The nonslip handlebars are easy to grip, and there’s an easy-to-access rear brake for added safety.
+It’s got a broad base, and the scooter is low to the ground, making balance easier and allowing better control.

-To make a turn, your toddler simply leans in the direction they want to go.
+To turn, your toddler simply leans in the direction they want to go.
 Another great feature is the anti-skid deck.

 Pros